paksas/paksas.github.io/resume.md

 Designed and developed a packet data router for a Tetra-standard telecommunication system. *(C++, Linux, Bash, Tsh)*

-## Side projects

-**[Mineshaft](https://play.google.com/store/apps/details?id=com.MassiveMusatche.MineShaft&hl=en)** — An endless runner for Android in which you destroy obstacles as you fall down an endless mine shaft.
-Most of the code, graphics, animations, and art direction by me.

-**[Tamy](https://github.com/paksas/Tamy)** — A private game engine, developed to satisfy my thirst for knowledge.
-Open source on GitHub.

 ## Publications

 - Patent: [Simulating Industrial Facilities for Control](https://patentscope.wipo.int/search/en/detail.jsf?docId=WO2023247767) — Application no. PCT/EP2023/067148.